Fred-Evif/Matilda/source/workflow.rst

-Introduction to the Matilda (Workflow and Designment)
+Introduction to the Matilda (Designment)
 ======================================================

-In this introductory tutorial, we go through the different steps of an scvi-tools workflow.
+In this introductory tutorial, we go through the different parts of Matilda's designment.

 .. image:: main.jpg